THE GOVERNOR PRESCOTT HOUSE, EPPING, NH

-Come join us for the official Highnote 5k!
-The course is an official USTAF certified course, starting at the Governor Prescott House and winding through some of Epping's new neighborhoods.
+Come join us for the official Highnote Jack Sharkey 5k!
+The course is an official USTAF certified course, starting at the Governor Prescott House and winding through some of Epping's hilly neighborhoods.

-$25 registration at the event, starting at 8am.
-First 50 to register get a tshirt and a wristband for entrance to the Highnote Festival.
+$20 registration online, $25 registration at the event.
+First 50 to register get a tshirt.

 Music and Activities